Best Recession Stocks in Canada for 2024

 Alimentation Couche-Tard

 Alimentation Couche-Tard has been Mike Heroux’s favourite stock for a while now.
-You can ask him if it’s still on his “buy list” if you check out his free webinar this week.
+You can ask him if it’s still on his “buy list” if you sign up to his free monthly webinar.

 In addition to buying groceries and cough medicine, what else do consumers always need?